 Areas with frequent freeze-thaw cycles that stress roofing shingles

-While Maryland is not a top hail state, the extra durability can extend roof longevity and reduce maintenance over time.
+Even if you are not in a state that experiences a lot of hail, the extra durability can extend roof longevity and reduce maintenance over time.

 Architectural Shingles vs 3-Tab

-Architectural shingles and 3-tab shingles are made from similar base roofing materials, but their construction and performance are worlds apart.
-The difference comes down to thickness, durability, and how well each option stands up to real weather conditions.
+Architectural shingles and 3 tab shingles are made from similar base roofing materials, but their construction and performance are worlds apart.
+The difference comes down to shingle thickness, durability, and how well each option stands up to real weather conditions.

 Architectural Shingles